cinquin/parismi/Parismi_operation_overview.md

 Batch runs can be performed with `java -jar A0PipeLine_Manager.jar batch path_to_pipeline.xml`.
-This matches the semi-automated functionality described above, except that pauses for user review are skipped, and no GUI windows are open (for a command-line run without batch functionality, replace `batch` by `singleRun`).
+This matches the semi-automated functionality described above, except that pauses for user review are skipped, and no GUI windows are opened (for a command-line run without batch functionality, replace `batch` by `singleRun`).
 When using long pipelines with adjustments that may need to be made at select steps, it may be a good idea to split the pipelines in smaller pieces and use `make` to handle updates.
 This is what we have